 As an existing L&D function from an established organisation, you’re bound to have other systems outside of your learning platform that you have been using to upload, store and access employee information.

-So do you really want to have to mass download and reupload all of this data into your new online learning platform?
+So do you really want to have to mass download and reupload all of this data into your new eLearning platform?
 What if it’s not in the right format to simply transfer data from one spreadsheet to another?

 Quite simply, this means an awful lot of additional time and resource spent getting the information you need in and out of both platforms – and is just a major hassle.